Julellisg/Pomodoro-Timer/README.md

 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="src/2.png" alt="First Image" width="450"/>
 </div>
-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 1. Progression.
 Informs you if you are **WORKING** or **RESTING**.
 The smaller number in square brackets represents what set you are currently on.